AdrianOsak/100_days_of_code/README.md

 ## 8th day 16.05.2023

 Today I finished styling of survey form.
 It's not about looking extremely good and awesome, it's about being readable and clear, which I think it is.

+## 9th day 17.05.2023

+Today I made 2 simple tasks from fCC.
+First one was repetition of CSS box model (rothko_painting) and second was also repetition about CSS flexbox (flexbox_photo_gallery).